 The long-term goal of sustainable design is to build houses that make rather than use energy.
 There are only a few such houses in the world today.
 The mid-term goal is to create houses that use no more energy than they create.
 These are the Net Zero houses, also known as Net Zero Energy (NZE) houses .
 California has already made it law that all houses built after 2020 will be NZE.
 The American Institute of Architects and Architecture 2030 have set 2030 as their goal for NZE.

-NZE requires generating energy on-site, and at their present stage of development, photovoltaics and and batteries still make that very expensive.
-The most economical approach to creating a NZE house is therefore to build a house with minimal energy needs.
-This is why we have adopted the Passive House approach.
-It focuses upon reducing energy demand to the absolute minimum so that that only a small amount of solar is necessary to get the house the rest of the way to NZE.
+NZE requires generating energy on-site, and not all houses have perfect solar exposure, due either to orientation, tree cover, or roof design.
+The only way in these cases of creating a NZE house is therefore to build a house with minimal energy needs.
+The Passive House approach focuses upon reducing energy demand to the absolute minimum so that that only a small amount of solar is necessary to get the house the rest of the way to NZE.

 For more info on Passive House construction: http://www.phius.org